TeunBoekholt/individual-assignment-IoT/README.md

 | 1776707412962 | `{"average": -0.03, "ts": 1776707412908}`| 1776707412908 | **54 ms** |

 **Conclusion:** The system experiences a network latency ranging between **15 ms and 54 ms**.

+---

+## LLM Performance

+I have attached a `LLM.cpp` file which is the result of me basically copying the assingment in Gemini and asking it to write a C++ script to perform everything.
+Some intersting things I noted:
+* Probably the largest shortcoming of the LLM is that it doesn't seme to have understood correctly what the desired frequency is.
+Gemini just takes the `MajorPeak()` function from the `FFT` library and then determines this is the highest prevalent frequency (which we know it is not, it's just the MOST prevalent frequency).
+This could potentially lead to severe undersampling of the signal if the most prevalent frequency is much lower than the highest prevalent frequency.
+* The LLM gives the LoRa task highest priority because of 'timing'.
+In my implementation I purposefully didn't do this because I want to always prioritize generating and sampling the signal.
+To me it seems acceptable to have the LoRa transmission be a little late, though we don't want to miss any samples.
+* The LLM uses LMIC, which (as I understand it) is a library used for briding the gap between LoRa (the physical hardware) and LoRaWAN (the networking protocol)
+* The LLM adds a 10% safety margin to the Nyquist Frequency.